CMB-S4/s4mapbasedsims/202102_design_tool_run/README.md

 The white noise matrices also encode pixels discarded during mapmaking and the effect of variable NET with elevation (also on declination for South Pole), therefore differ at the 5% level with the white noise levels computed naively from the NET and the hitmaps.

+For debugging and comparison purposes I also produces noise-only and atmosphere-only maps, without splits, they are located in the `noise` and `atmo` subfolders, they have the same weighting and naming of the noise+atmosphere maps, I haven't run any of the verification on those, please open issue if anything looks suspect.

 The noise and atmosphere maps from TOAST used as input are currently located at: